-The crucial elements of a design aimed at this notion of performance are realistic router capacities and economic considerations.
-Hardware technology fundamentally limits the number of data packets that can be processed per unit time, so routers must obey a form of flow conservation in the traffic that they handle.
-Although total router capacity is constantly increasing as hardware improves, this tradeoff in router utilization cannot be avoided.
-Figure 3(a) shows the router bandwidth-degree limits used in this model.
+3a shows the router bandwidth-degree limits used in this model.
 In terms of economics, the cost of installing and operating physical links increases with link distance and can dominate the total budget for the global infrastructure, particularly in the backbone.
-While routers impose overall bandwidth limits, the backbone cost is primarily dominated by the installation and operation of links.
+Although routers impose overall bandwidth limits, the backbone cost is primarily dominated by the installation and operation of links.
 This cost imposes strong incentives to minimize the number and length of deployed links by aggregating and multiplexing traffic at all levels of the network hierarchy, from the periphery to the core.
-Thus the combination of router technology and link costs necessitate that when moving from the periphery to the network core the link capacities, link lengths, and total router throughput generally increase while router degrees decrease.
-The result is possibly highly variable bandwidth and router degrees at the network's periphery, with necessarily a much greater uniformity of high bandwidth and low degree routers in the core.
+Thus, the combination of router technology and link costs necessitate that when moving from the periphery to the network core, the link capacities, link lengths, and total router throughput generally increase while router degrees decrease.
+The result is possibly highly variable bandwidth and router degrees at the network's periphery, with necessarily a much greater uniformity of high-bandwidth and low-degree routers in the core.

-As noted above, the network HOTnet shown in Figure 1(d) was inspired by the real Abilene network, and its overall connectivity was designed to achieve high performance while maintaining the scaling degree sequence in Figure 1(e).
-This network uses essentially the Abilene backbone as its core (the inner circle of routers in Figure 1(d)), and then assumes that end users (the outer circle) connect through small and greatly compressed single-level regional networks (the middle circle of vertices).
-This allows us to create a network that uses the same technology as the real Internet, but has a scaling degree sequence.
-In particular, this scaling vertex degree is achieved in a minimal but technologically plausible way by choosing a gravity model of end user traffic demands and then aggregating these end users with routers that have high variability in their connectivity but must satisfy a particular router technology constraint.
-While the resulting network in Figure 1(d) is far too compressed to look like the real Internet, it has the same performance objectives, constraints, and design principles, though simplified and shows that a scaling degree sequence is at least plausibly consistent with Internet technology and economics.
-It could also reasonably be argued that this design-driven toy model grossly oversimplifies real Internet technology and economics, but we next demonstrate that this type of model has superior explanatory power to alternatives which ignore them entirely.
+As noted above, the network HOTnet shown in Fig. 1d was inspired by the real Abilene network, and its overall connectivity was designed to achieve high performance while maintaining the scaling-degree sequence shown in Fig. 1e.
+This network uses essentially the Abilene backbone as its core (the inner circle of routers in Fig. 1d) and then assumes that end users (the outer circle) connect through small and greatly compressed singlelevel regional networks (the middle circle of vertices).
+This allows us to create a network that uses the same technology as the real Internet but has a scaling-degree sequence.
+In particular, this scaling vertex degree is achieved in a minimal but technologically plausible way by choosing a gravity model of end-user traffic demands and then aggregating these end users with routers that have high variability in their connectivity but must satisfy a particular router-technology constraint.
+Although the resulting network shown in Fig. 1d is far too compressed to look like the real Internet, it has the same performance objectives, constraints, and design principles, although simplified, and shows that a scaling-degree sequence is at least plausibly consistent with Internet technology and economics.
+It also could reasonably be argued that this design-driven toy model grossly oversimplifies real Internet technology and economics, but we next demonstrate that this type of model has superior explanatory power to alternatives that ignore them entirely.